 The Group remains obligated for amounts ceded in the event that its reinsurers or retrocessionaires do not meet their obligations, except for amounts ceded to the U.S. federal government in the agriculture line of business.
 Accordingly, the Group has evaluated the reinsurers and retrocessionaires that are providing reinsurance and retrocessional protection and will continue to monitor the stability of its reinsurers and retrocessionaires.
-At December 31, 2019, the ESIL and subsidiaries held collateral of \$1,083 million, related to its ceded reinsurance agreements.
-The balance of ceded reinsurance recoverables for ESIL and subsidiaries at December 31, 2019 was distributed as follows based on the ratings of the reinsurers:
+At December 31, 2020, ESIL and its subsidiaries held collateral of \$1,174 million, related to its ceded reinsurance agreements.
+The balance of ceded reinsurance recoverables for ESIL and its subsidiaries at December 31, 2020 was distributed as follows based on the ratings of the reinsurers:

-Rating 2019
+Rating 2020

 (U.S. dollars in thousands)

-AAA \$ 89,918
+AAA \$ 86,543

-AA+, AA, AA- 325,329
+AA+, AA, AA- 1,539,509

-A+, A, A- 3,294,556
+A+, A, A- 3,933,952

-BBB+, BBB, BBB- 134,370
+BBB+, BBB, BBB- 208,222

-Other / Not rated 532,490
+Other / Not rated 381,704

-Total \$ 4,376,663
+Total \$ 6,149,930